Capital Gains Tax, What is it?

 Inheritance

 If you inherit an asset then you won’t have to pay Capital Gains Tax until you sell it.
 Once sold, you can calculate and if necessary report the gain on your tax return.
-You will need to know how much it was valued at the time you inherited.
+You will need to know how much it was valued at the time you inherited it.
 It can be a good idea to keep a record of these assets so that if you ever do decide to sell, you’ll have the necessary information to hand.
 This might also be useful in case you need to let your insurers know if an asset you inherit is particularly valuable.

 How much can you currently gain before paying Capital Gains Tax?